Routing

 Multi-method Endpoints

 There are scenarios where you may want to accept multiple HTTP verbs to single a URL.
-For example, a GET
+For example, a GET/POST form submission.

 open Falco